Blog Post

 These builders were attracted to chalk and its unique characteristics.
 Not only is it porous, but it is SLOW porous, which means that a pit or hole below the local groundwater table would gradually fill with or empty with water at a consistent rate.
 In addition, because it’s part of the limestone family, it would not crumble and dissolve.

-If these moats are used in conjunction with natural groundwater reeds (Phragmites australis is one of the main wetland plant species used for phytoremediation water treatment) and placed on the shelves within the ditch, the result is pure, clean freshwater good enough to drink comparable to modern tap water.
+If these moats are used in conjunction with natural groundwater reeds (Phragmites australis is one of the main wetland plant species used for phytoremediation water treatment) and placed on the shelves within the ditch, the result is pure, clean freshwater good enough to drink, comparable to modern tap water.
 This type of water purification would not be seen in Britain for another 8,000 years.
 It would also leave Hawley’s unidentified ‘dark layer’.

 Ground Water

-Recent geological studies have recognised the multitude of Springs and groundwater in this area “Geology has a great influence on landscape including shape of the ground, vegetation and groundwater in terms of potential springs and water sources…..
-Stonehenge is located on a plateau area with groundwater draining east towards the River Avon and south towards and beneath dry valleys including Stonehenge Bottom (Fig. 28).
-Water supply would have been plentiful… Having discovered this new geology in the Chalk at Stonehenge further studies are required to assess its implications for landscape evolution and habitation.”
+Recent geological studies have recognised the multitude of Springs and groundwater in this area “Geology has a great influence on landscape, including the shape of the ground, vegetation and groundwater in terms of potential springs and water sources…..
+Stonehenge is located on a plateau area with groundwater draining east towards the River Avon and south towards and beneath dry valleys, including Stonehenge Bottom (Fig. 28).
+Water supply would have been plentiful… Having discovered this new geology in the Chalk at Stonehenge, further studies are required to assess its implications for landscape evolution and habitation.”
 Rory N. Mortimore, et. al. Stonehenge—a unique Late Cretaceous phosphatic Chalk geology: implications for sea-level, climate and tectonics and impact on engineering and archaeology, Proceedings of the Geologists’ Association, Volume 128, Issue 4, 2017

 Stonehenge ground water

-Stonehenge Bottom Springs – The Stonehenge Ditch
+Stonehenge Bottom Springs – (The Stonehenge Hoax – The Ditch)

 This high groundwater would permeate into any pits or ditches dug below the water table, and this water would be FILTERED by the chalk; as recent findings at Blick Mead have found, the water temperature is fixed at a constant 50F throughout the seasons, even in the coldest winters, where the water would steam in the colder atmosphere.
 Therefore, the ditches surrounding Stonehenge were deliberately cut by our ancestors below the groundwater table to allow them to fill with warm, filtered, clean drinkable water.